MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/variations-overview.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-SPO-md](../includes/appliesto-2013-2016-2019-SUB-SPO-md.md)]

-The variations feature in SharePoint Server and SharePoint in Microsoft 365 makes content available to specific audiences on different sites by syncing content from a source variation site to each target variation site.
+The variations feature in SharePoint Server and SharePoint in Microsoft 365 syncs content from a source variation site to each target variation site to make the content available to specific audiences on different sites.
 When users visit the root site, they're redirected to the appropriate variation site, based on the language setting of their web browser.
 Content on a target variation site can be translated into other languages before it's published.
-Variations can be used only on sites that are created by using one of the Publishing site templates, or on sites for which the SharePoint Server Publishing Infrastructure feature was activated.
+You can use variations only on sites that are created by using one of the Publishing site templates, or on sites for which the SharePoint Server Publishing Infrastructure feature was activated.

 This article contains an overview of the variations feature.
 It describes the elements of the variations feature; provides an overview of site, list, and page creation for variation sites; lists some limitations of variations; and describes scenarios for using variations in SharePoint Server.
 This article doesn't describe the tasks that are involved in planning a solution that uses variations.
 For info about how to plan to use variations in your solution, see [Plan for variations in SharePoint Server](plan-for-variations.md).
 This article also doesn't describe how to create variation labels and hierarchies.
 For info about how to create a variation site, see [Create a multi-language website](https://go.microsoft.com/fwlink/p/?LinkId=279696).